LLC Operating Agreements

-The LLC Operating Agreement could set forth that certain members have distinct responsibilities with respect to the operation of the LLC.
+The LLC Operating Agreement could set forth that certain members have distinct responsibilities concerning the operation of the LLC.
 For example, it could provide that A is responsible for research and development and B for sales and marketing.
-If the agreement was silent, you could potentially have the situation that A works 24 hours a day to make things happen and B sits around and does nothing.
+If the agreement was silent, you could potentially have the situation that A works 24 hours a day to make things happen, and B sits around and does nothing.
 Without obligations in the LLC Operating Agreement, A could do nothing about B’s inactivity.

 Buy-Sell Provisions in an LLC Operating Agreement

 While many LLC Operating Agreements are silent on this point, it is a good idea to include so-called Buy-Sell provisions in the LLC Operating Agreement.